It may take 3 or 4 sponsors to fully fund a horse at Dove Creek Equine Rescue.

 Stay tuned for this amazing young warrior's progress!

-SPONSORED BY Diane Myer, Atlanta, Georgia and Joe and Joanna Roberts, Jackson, Miss.
+SPONSORED BY Diane Myer, Atlanta, GA and Joe and Joanna Roberts, Jackson, MS

 Beau is a 6-year-old off the track dark bay Thoroughbred.
 He came to the rescue in February 2017 from Brock Vet Clinic as an owner surrender due to a respiratory issue.
 He has now made some friends and is part of the herd, moving in tandem with his favorite Equus buddies.
 Beau has a kind demeanor, with a watchful eye yet playful spirit.
 We have seen him "horsing" around with our resident goat "Tico" who guards the "New Arrivals" pen closely.
 With time, Beau will be evaluated for more options to heal his flap issue.
 He is in the volunteer program - being groomed and handled every week.
 Beau will be a great horse for someone in the near future in whatever capacity he fulfills.